GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 ```

 ## Extract the data
 Next, we want to extract the values from the predictor raster stack for every pixel in the training polygons.
-You can think about the polygons like cookie cutters and the raster stack like several layers of cookie dough stacked on top of each other -- we want to cut the data out of each raster that corresponds to the polygon area, i.e. the **Streuobstwiese**.
+You can think about the polygons like cookie cutters and the raster stack like several layers of cookie dough stacked on top of each other -- we want to cut the data out of each raster that corresponds to the polygon area, i.e. the buildings.
 The data gets formatted in a dataframe that we can merge with the original polygons, so that it returns the class information of the polygons.

 ```r
 # to extract the data use raster::extract or the much faster package exactextractr